Why I am writing this

 Tagless maintains the link between ad click and patient enquiry for 90 days.
 A patient who clicks your ad in January and sends a WhatsApp message in March still credits the right campaign.
 When they book treatment in April, you can update the conversion value.

 This matters enormously for IVF clinics where treatment packages run £3,000-£10,000+.
 Knowing that a specific Google Ads campaign generated £200,000 in booked treatments over six months changes how you allocate budget.
+You stop optimising for cheap clicks and start optimising for treatments.

 Multi-channel, multi-language

 Fertility clinics often serve international patients across multiple languages.
-Tagless tracks enquiries regardless of channel or language — WhatsApp messages in Arabic, email enquiries in English, form submissions in Turkish.
+Tagless tracks enquiries regardless of channel or language: WhatsApp messages in Arabic, email enquiries in English, form submissions in Turkish.
 Every touchpoint, every language, one dashboard.